chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationjob_post.md

 # Create synchronizationJob

-Create new synchronization job with default synchronization schema.
-Job is created in disabled state.
+Create new synchronization job with a default synchronization schema.
+The job is created in a disabled state.
 Call [Start job](synchronization_synchronizationjob_start.md) to start synchronization.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).